 OBD2 was first introduced in the USA in 1996 to help car owners diagnose problems as conveniently as possible.
 DashCommand makes the diagnosis process much easier with the use of Bluetooth and WiFi technology.

-All you need is an ELM327 adapter and any compatible, smartphone or tablet to make use of the DashCommand app.
+All you need is an ELM327 adapter and any compatible smartphone or tablet to use the DashCommand app.
 We tested the iOS version of the app and are quite impressed with the results.

 Table of Contents

 When we first fired up the DashCommand app for car diagnostics, it let us connect to the OBD2 adapter in a matter of seconds.
 We were able to get a full diagnostic scan in less than a minute, which is quite impressive.

 However, the results may vary depending on your hardware.
 We recommend opting for a WiFi-based ELM327 device for the best results, as Bluetooth connectivity can be clunky.